 Bendell’s original paper was rejected at the peer review stage because reviewers thought it might potentially have a negative effect on reader’s mental health, but has since gone on to be downloaded hundreds of thousands of times.
-Bendell’s work continues to become a major area of discussion in several academic fields.
+Bendell’s work continues to become a major area of discussion and inspiration in several communities and academic fields.

 From the paper’s abstract:

 “The purpose of this conceptual paper is to provide readers with an opportunity to reassess their work and life in the face of an inevitable near term social collapse due to climate change.”

-Deep Adaptation was developed as a heuristic framework for confronting, interpreting, and integrating recent climate change trends and related implications of “inevitable near term social collapse”.
+Deep Adaptation was developed as a heuristic framework for confronting, interpreting, and integrating recent climate change trends and the related implications of “inevitable near term social collapse”.
 This framework asks us to shift the focus of mainstream sustainability efforts and environmental movements from mitigation and reactive adaptation to acceptance and proactive adaptation.

 “…recent research suggests that human societies will experience disruptions to their basic functioning within less than ten years due to climate stress.
 Such disruptions include increased levels of malnutrition, starvation, disease, civil conflict and war – and will not avoid affluent nations.
 This situation makes redundant the reformist approach to sustainable development and related fields of corporate sustainability.
 Instead, a new approach which explores how to reduce harm and not make matters worse is important to develop.
 In support of that challenging, and ultimately personal process, understanding a ‘deep adaptation agenda’ may be useful.”

 You can listen to an audio reading of the full paper here:

 In the lecture given at Churchill College, Cambridge linked below, Dr. Rupert Read extends the argument that the Deep Adaptation agenda is about emphasizing how we need to revise our thinking and acting in ways that take seriously the possibility that very soon we will not be able to intervene to avert future catastrophes in the same way could have until now: